nick10mc/WatchdogUpdater/README.md

 1. Open a terminal, and type in the following: watchdog
 2. Set your preffered Watchdog timer period. ("5" recommended)
 3. Set your reboot Watchdog timer period.
 This should be significantly longer than the Watchdog timer ("1min" recommended)
+4. Set the software-based Watchdog[^2] settings.
+This watchdog timer is primarily concerned with the average load over a set period of time.
-4. Confirm your settings
+5. Confirm your settings
-5. Done!
+6. Done!
 You can check to see if it was indeed updated by opening the system.conf file in /etc/systemd/
-6. Perform a test to double check the function of the timer in a safe environment, read ahead...
+7. Perform a test to double check the function of the timer in a safe environment, read ahead...

 ### Real world testing:
 To test the watchdog, the easiest and most foolproof method is not to use a fork bomb (*due to limits in the OS designed to prevent this*), but to trigger a kernel panic.
 A script is provided in this repository to do just that.